HWeber-tech/emp_proving_ground_v1/docs/status/operational_readiness.md

 - Dashboards can render stacked bar charts or summary chips by reading the `status_breakdown` map instead of recomputing severities.
+- Incident response drill-downs reuse `component_issue_details` to highlight missing runbooks, roster gaps, and backlog breaches with their recorded severities.
 - Alerting policies receive the enriched metadata via the alert context, making it trivial to route failures for specific components.
 - Additional metadata can still be supplied via the `metadata` parameter when